lume/element/README.md

 console.log(el.firstName) // logs null
 ```

-Had we defined a different default value,
+Had we defined a different initial value,

 ```js
 	@attribute firstName = 'Batman'
 ```

-then removing the attribute will set the JS property back to the intitial value:
+then removing the attribute would have set the JS property back to that non-null value:

 ```js
 const el = document.querySelector('cool-element')